ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

   [Cross-Connector Operation Patterns](#cross-connector-operation-patterns) sections establish guidelines to be enforced during review.

-- **Annotation adoption** -- The operation annotation (whether `@operation` or `@display` with `role`) should be handled in the tooling including the Language Server.
+- **Annotation adoption** -- The operation annotation should be handled in the tooling including the Language Server.

 ## Dependencies

-- **`ballerina/lang.annotations`** -- Either a new `@operation` annotation will be added, or the existing `@display` annotation will be extended with a `role` field.
-Both options require a platform release.
+- **`ballerina/lang.annotations`** -- The new `@operation` annotation will be added which will require a platform release.
 - **Existing AI-based connector generation workflow** -- The current pipeline already handles OpenAPI-to-Ballerina generation, type flattening, and documentation improvements.
-This proposal adds an operations client generation module to that existing workflow.
+This proposal adds a `Connector ` generation module to that existing workflow.
-- **Ballerina Integrator** -- The low-code designer needs to be updated to recognize operation-annotated methods and surface them prominently.
+- **WSO2 Integrator** -- The low-code designer needs to be updated to recognize operation-annotated methods and surface them prominently.
 - **Ballerina Workflows** -- The workflow runtime needs to support operation-annotated methods as workflow steps.
-- **Ballerina Central** -- The operations client (`Operations`) should be displayed with **primary priority** on connector pages and search results.
-The advanced client (`Client`) should remain accessible but presented as a secondary option for advanced use cases.
+- **Ballerina Central** -- The `Connector` class should be displayed with **primary priority** on connector pages and search results.
+The `Client` should remain accessible but presented as a secondary option for advanced use cases.
 This ensures new users discover the simplified experience first.
+Same should be applied to the WSO2 Integrator connector store.

 ## Future Work